-You don't have to be a media student either, we'll provide you with all the training you need to make the most out of your time at Scratch Radio.
+You don't have to be studying a media related course either.
+We'll provide you with all the training you need to make the most out of your time with us.

-Our success stories
+Some of our success stories

 Former members of Scratch have gone on to work in various roles across the industry - and we couldn't be more proud!
 Here's just a handful of people who have moved forward in the industry:

-He now works as a station sound producer for the BBC's national radio networks, including BBC Radio 1 and BBC Radio 2.
+He now works as a Lead Producer for station sound across the BBC's national radio networks, including Radio 1 and 1Xtra, Radio 2 and 6Music.